skelouse/capstone-stock-analysis/README.md

 # hyper-parameters
 ```

- -  A Jupyter notebook <a href="https://github.com/skelouse/capstone-stock-analysis/blob/master/Pull%20and%20clean%20data.ipynb">`Pull and clean data.ipynb`</a> for pulling and replacing all of the clean data pickles, refreshing data in the 'stock_cleaned' SQL server, and refreshing the Firebase database.
+ -  A Jupyter notebook <a href="https://github.com/skelouse/capstone-stock-analysis/blob/master/Pull%20and%20clean%20data.ipynb">`Pull and clean data.ipynb`</a> for pulling and replacing all of the pickles of data, refreshing data in the 'stock_cleaned' SQL server, and refreshing the Firebase database.

 - Folder <a href="https://github.com/skelouse/capstone-stock-analysis/blob/master/db">`db`</a> with files <a href="https://github.com/skelouse/capstone-stock-analysis/blob/master/db/firebase.py">`firebase.py`</a> and <a href="https://github.com/skelouse/capstone-stock-analysis/blob/master/db/database.py">`database.py`</a> for connecting to and posting to Google Firebase and our SQL server.